EduardoBuzzi/conditional-fields/README.md

 # conditional-fields

-A TypeScript library to manage conditional fields in forms.
+A JavaScript library written in TypeScript to manage conditional fields in forms.
 This library allows you to show or hide form fields based on the values of other fields, improving the user experience by displaying only relevant fields.

 ## Contents